 to https://

 , with the padlock icon appearing in the browser’s address bar.
-This signals to users that your site is secure.
+This reassures visitors that their data is safe and secure.

 There are several types of SSL certificates available, depending on your needs:

-Choose a certificate provider (Certificate Authority, or CA) such as DigiCert, Let’s Encrypt, or GlobalSign.
+Choose a certificate provider (Certificate Authority, or CA) like DigiCert, Let’s Encrypt, or GlobalSign.
 Some hosting providers also offer free SSL certificates.

 A CSR is a file that contains your website’s information and is required to request an SSL certificate.
 Here’s how to generate a CSR:

 The installation process varies depending on your hosting provider or server type.
-Below are general steps:
+Below are general steps for common platforms: